marsgroves/CYBERSECURITY/README.md

 Welcome to my unofficial Cybersecurity portfolio under construction.

 # Who Am I?
 Hello!
 I am Mars Groves.
 I am an Asian-American nonbinary (he/she him/her) member of the LGBTQIA community who is also a strong BIPOC ally.
-I currently reside in Orange County, California between Los Angeles and San Diego.
+I currently reside in the Orange County area of Southern California, which is between Los Angeles and San Diego.

 I am a Cybersecurity Specialist.
 I recently graduated from UC Irvine's Cybersecurity Boot Camp in the winter of 2021, and I am currently in the process of earning my Bachelor's Degree in Cybersecurity.
 I am also studying for the Security+ exam that I have scheduled to take in late April.